microsoft/fast/packages/web-components/fast-components/CONTRIBUTING.md

 ### Component Definition

-Each component must have a **definition**.
-This file describes the components API.
+Each component must have a **definition** written in the [VSCode customData](https://github.com/microsoft/vscode-custom-data) format.
+This is used in @microsoft/fast-tooling, and for integration with the Monaco editor.

 First create a `.ts` (typescript) file using spinal-case.
 This should be the name of your component, append with `.definition`:
 ```